dddevid/AI-Web-Scraper/README.md

 #### On Windows:

 - **Run the script using the batch file**:
-  - Use the `Executethescript.bat` file to start the application:
+  - Use the `EseguiScript.bat` file to start the application:
     ```
-    Executethescript.bat
+    EseguiScript.bat
     ```

 #### On macOS/Linux: